immutability-io/vault-ethereum/helper/README.md

 OPTIONS:
-  [keybase]	Name of Keybase user used to encrypt Vault keys [path]	Path to cold storage
+  [keybase]	Name of Keybase user used to encrypt Vault keys [wallet]	Path to mounted Flash drive or other media where your wallet will reside [keys]	Path to mounted Flash drive or other media where your keys will reside

-$ ./hot.sh cypherhat /Volumes/cold
+$ ./hot.sh cypherhat /Volumes/wallet/family /Volumes/cold/keys/family
 Message authored by cypherhat
 Key                Value
 ---                -----